ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-security.markdown

 RavenDB cloud products use several layers of security.

-* All instances are encrypted using HTTPS / TLS 1.2.
+* All instances are encrypted using HTTPS and TLS protocol version 1.2 or 1.3.

 * Servers and client applications authenticate each other using X.509 certificates.
   {INFO: }